trambabu/fakebank/README.md

 # Spring Boot 3.0 Security with JWT Implementation
-This project demonstrates the implementation of security using Spring Boot 3.0 and JSON Web Tokens (JWT).
+This project demonstrates the implementation of FakeBank Core banking flow using Spring Boot 3.0 and JSON Web Tokens (JWT).
 It includes the following features:

 ## Features
 * User registration and login with JWT authentication